AgoraLab/agora-chat-uikit/customize_the_contact_details_page.md

 ## 2. Customize the contact list item

-- The data source in the `CollectionView` of the header button of the contact details page can be configured with `Appearance.contact.detailExtensionActionItems` items.
-The event listening user is the same as above, and the added items are the same as the following code.
+- The data source in the `CollectionView` of the header button of the contact details page can be configured with `Appearance.contact.detailExtensionActionItems`.
+The event listening is the same as above, and the added items are the same as the following code.

-- Contact details list item extension, such as the sample code：First, integrate contact inheritance and register the detail page into `EaseChatUIKit`, `ComponentsRegister.shared.ContactInfoController = MineContactDetailViewController.self`, then implement the following:
+- Contact details list item extension: First, integrate contact inheritance and register the detail page into `EaseChatUIKit`, then set `ComponentsRegister.shared.ContactInfoController = MineContactDetailViewController.self`.

     ```Swift
     final class MineContactDetailViewController: ContactInfoViewController {